Building REST services with Spring

 Some companies require that you present management with a plan to minimize downtime.
 In the past, you could get away with upgrading at 2:00 a.m. on a Sunday when load was at a minimum.
 But in today’s Internet-based e-commerce with international customers in other time zones, such strategies are not as effective.

 SOAP-based services and CORBA-based services were incredibly brittle.
 It was hard to roll out a server that could support both old and new clients.
-With REST-based practices, it’s much easier.
-Especially using the Spring stack.
+With REST-based practices, it is much easier, especially using the Spring stack.

-Imagine this design problem: You’ve rolled out a system with this Employee-based record.
+Imagine this design problem: You have rolled out a system with this Employee-based record.
 The system is a major hit.
-You’ve sold your system to countless enterprises.
+You have sold your system to countless enterprises.
 Suddenly, the need for an employee’s name to be split into firstName and lastName arises.

-Before you open up the Employee class and replace the single field name with firstName and lastName, stop and think for a second.
-Will that break any clients?
-How long will it take to upgrade them.
+Before you open up the Employee class and replace the single field name with firstName and lastName, stop and think.
+Does that break any clients?
+How long will it take to upgrade them?
 Do you even control all the clients accessing your services?

 Downtime = lost money.
 Is management ready for that?